eyupUK/playwright-js/README.md

 # 🧪 QA Wolf Hacker News – Test Automation Framework

 This is a **Playwright-based test automation framework** designed for the **QA Wolf Hacker News Task**.
 It includes enhanced logging capabilities using **Winston logger**, detailed reporting with **Allure Reports**, and a modular structure for maintainable and scalable test automation.
-I also implemented 3 more test cases in order to show my implementations of POM and Wrapper class that I really enjoyed with.
+I also implemented 3 more test cases in order to show my implementations of **POM and Wrapper class** that I really enjoyed with.
-In this task, I also used **Typescript** as an OOP language and **GitHub Actions** as a CI/CD pipeline platform, which is I feel more comfortable.
+In this task, I used **Typescript** as an OOP language and **GitHub Actions** as a CI/CD pipeline platform, which is I feel more comfortable.

 I am really exicited to move forward to the next stage.

 ---